Hoverflies,

 Barendregt)

-The larvae of Erisalis and Myathropa are
+The larvae of Erisalis are

 rat-tailed